 Another factor behind waning Budget excitement is the stabilisation of direct taxes.
 Significant relief for individuals—especially those earning under ?12 lakh—was already delivered in earlier Budgets.
 With tax collection growth slowing and fiscal consolidation remaining a priority, there is limited space for further large-scale relief.

 Corporate tax rates, too, are unlikely to be revisited.
 Markets have absorbed recent changes in capital gains taxation, and reopening these debates would risk unsettling investor sentiment.
-As a result, direct taxes have
+As a result, direct taxes have entered a phase of consolidation rather than activism.

 Category: